Learn SPSS Linear Regression in my Online Class

-Why companies have casual consumers instead of perpetual patrons.
+Digital dehumanization explains why some companies have casual consumers instead of perpetual patrons.

 How does the human mind process communications, policies, and procedures of companies they do business with?

 Businesses conceptualize their interactions with customers as transactional and rooted in performance, pricing, and service.
 This is valid and useful to be sure.
-What they never really get at is how people really feel about their company.
+What they never get at is how people really feel about their company.
 They do this as a result of a massive yet understandable mistake, they imagine the customer interacts with businesses as entities that provide products and services, some sort of human-to-business relationship.
 That seems like a rational assumption, but in the subjective reality of human psychology it may be woefully misguided.

 But most companies are concerned if not obsessed with ratings of service, satisfaction, trust, engagement, ethics, and becoming social media superstars, so what are they not doing?

 These are all quite valuable, but also live in the same realm.
 They ask how good a company is at being a company.
 Even social media success means more follows and likes, but not underlying feelings of being friends with a meaningful relationship.
 Another commonality for the entire above list is that they are mostly about avoiding performance failure.
 Satisfaction is a rather simplistic rating that indicates the success of recent transactions and service, but little about deeper loyalty and connectedness to the organization.

 In addition, as with our circle of friends, ratings of quality wouldn’t be how we approach choosing who we spend time with.
 Good attributes in a friend are rendered nearly irrelevant if the same person also is abusive, dismissive, or cold toward us.
 We choose to spend time with those that care about us, we’ve had positive interactions with, and we most enjoy being around.
 This is often despite their flaws.

 Ok, this concept makes sense, but specifically where do companies fail?